Flewrider/kackychecker/README.md

 2. **First Run Setup**
    - On first launch, the app will prompt you to install Playwright browsers (required)
+   - **Python 3.11+ must be installed** on your system for browser installation
    - Click "Yes" to install (downloads ~100-200MB, takes a few minutes)
    - The app cannot function without Playwright browsers
+   - After browsers are installed, the EXE works independently (Python only needed for initial setup)

 3. **Configuration Files**
    - `settings.json` - Application settings (created automatically)